Davey Boy Smith: Return to Stampede Wrestling; All Japan Pro Wrestling (1988–1990)

-Return to World Wrestling Federation (1990–1992)
+Return to WWF (1990–1992)

 Smith returned to the WWF in 1990, where he was pushed as the same character from the British Bulldogs' original WWF run, but this time as a singles star under the name "The British Bulldog", which he had trademarked during his earlier tag team run in the WWF, thus preventing his former partner Dynamite Kid from using the name.
 Smith returned to the WWF at a live event on 6 October, where he defeated Haku.
-Smith made his televised in-ring return on 27 October episode of Superstars, where he defeated the Brooklyn Brawler.
+Smith made his televised in-ring return on 27 October episode of Superstars, where he defeated The Brooklyn Brawler.

 Over the next two years, Smith was a mid-carder and engaged in a long-running feud with The Warlord, in which he was victorious.
 He was a fairly popular performer in the United States, but was a huge attraction to fans in the United Kingdom, due in part to the WWF becoming a ratings hit on Sky Sports, as well as the promotion touring the country holding supercards such as UK Rampage.
 Smith competed in a 20-man battle royal at the Albert Hall on 3 October 1991, which he won by eliminating Typhoon.
 After entering as the first man in the 1992 Royal Rumble on 19 January, he eliminated Ted DiBiase, Jerry Sags and Haku before being eliminated by the eventual winner Ric Flair.

 In 1992, due to Smith's newfound popularity in the United Kingdom, the WWF decided to hold its annual SummerSlam pay-per-view in Wembley Stadium in London.
 The show was main-evented by Smith (led to the ring by the then British, Commonwealth & European Heavyweight Boxing champion Lennox Lewis) and Bret Hart in a match for Hart's Intercontinental Championship.
 On 29 August at SummerSlam, in front of 80,355 of his homeland fans, Smith won the title in a match which is regarded by many wrestling experts as the finest in his career.

 Smith lost the title to Shawn Michaels on 14 November at Saturday Night's Main Event XXXI, and was later released by the WWF.
-According to Bret Hart's book, the reason for Smith's release was that WWF owner Vince McMahon was made aware that Smith and The Ultimate Warrior were receiving illegal shipments of human growth hormone (HGH) from a crooked pharmacist in England.
+According to Bret Hart's book, the reason for Smith's release was that WWF owner Vince McMahon was made aware that Smith and Ultimate Warrior were receiving illegal shipments of human growth hormone (HGH) from a crooked pharmacist in England.
 Due to McMahon being investigated for illegally distributing steroids to WWF wrestlers, Smith and Warrior were released.